Samsung/CredData/README.md

 FilePath        | String            | File path where credential information was included LineStart:LineEnd      | Integer:Integer | Line information, it can be single(2:2) or multiple(ex.
 2:4 means 2 to 4 inclusive)
 GroundTruth     | String            | Ground Truth of this credential.
-True / False or Template ValueStart      | Integer           | Index of value on the line. always nan if GroundTruth is False.
+True / False or Template ValueStart      | Integer           | Index of value on the line after lstrip().
-ValueEnd        | Integer           | Index of character right after value ends in the line.
+ValueEnd        | Integer           | Index of character right after value ends in the line (after lstrip).
 InURL             | Boolean         | Flag to indicate if credential is a part of a URL, such as "http://user:pwd@site.com" CharacterSet      | String          | Characters used in the credential (NumberOnly, CharOnly, Any) CryptographyKey   | String          | Type of a key: Private or Public